dim-lang/dim/README.md

-# rooster programming languge
+# shepherd programming languge

-rooster - a modern, object-oriented, high performance programming language.
+shepherd - a modern, object-oriented, high performance programming language.

-## Why rooster?
+## Why shepherd?

-rooster is a programming language crossed multiple platforms with friendly features and high performance.
+shepherd is a programming language crossed multiple platforms with friendly features and high performance.
 Grammar is designed combining object-oriented and functional programming, compact memory layout based on [LLVM](https://llvm.org/) backend, compile or interpret as needed.
 Here're topics we want to introduce:

 #### Object-Oriented
 #### Functional Programming